syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Candle.md

 ## Bull and Bear Color

-In Candle chart, [BullFillColor]() property is used to specify a fill color for the segments that indicates an increase in stock price in the measured time interval and [BearFillColor]() property is used to specify a fill color for the segments that indicates a decrease in stock price in the measured time interval.
+In the Candle chart, the [BullFillColor]() property is used to specify a fill color for the segments that indicates an increase in the stock price in the measured time interval, and the [BearFillColor]() property is used to specify a fill color for the segments that indicates a decrease in the stock price in the measured time interval.

 {% tabs %}